kvnvallis/techdoc/code.md

 ## React Native

+### onSubmitEditing property of TextInput

+The TextInput component has two properties that allow you to get user input, `onChangeText` and `onSubmitEditing`.
+The former saves text as it is typed or deleted, and the latter saves text when the user hits return on the keyboard.

+onSubmitEditing seems like the obvious choice for submitting traditional forms, but there is no documented way to retrieve the user input, or to create a submit button (hitting enter is the only way).
+A stackoverflow post shows how to retrieve user input for a single field, by accessing `nativeEvent.text`:

+    onSubmitEditing={(name) => {
+      setName(name.nativeEvent.text)

+But I haven't found a way to create a button that triggers a keyboard event for the Enter key.
+So for now, keep using onChangeText to save the text in real time.

 ### Text style property

-The style option of the Text view takes a javascript object (dictionary) with key/value pairs that define style properties (like fontStyle, fontWeight, or fontSize).
+The style option of the Text component takes a javascript object (dictionary) with key/value pairs that define style properties (like fontStyle, fontWeight, or fontSize).

     <Text style={
       { fontSize: 30, fontWeight: 'bold' }